 New Horizons for Welsh Council

-Merthyr Tydfil County Borough Council is utilising Yotta’s Horizons visualised asset management platform to improve the planning and coordination of its highways maintenance programme.
+Merthyr Tydfil County Borough Council is utilising Yotta’s Horizons highway asset management platform to improve the planning and coordination of its highways maintenance programme.
 One of the smallest local authorities in Wales, Merthyr Tydfil Council is responsible for all aspects of highways maintenance.
 Working within a £2 million budget, the Council must ensure the effective repair and maintenance of 333 kilometres of highway network.
 By using Horizons, staff can model the effect and cost of different treatment sets to inform both short and long term Works Programmes.

 “Prior to the introduction of Horizons we had some idea of the overall condition of the highway network from our Pavement Management System,” commented Meirion Williams, Highways Network Group Leader at Merthyr Tydfil County Borough Council.
 “However, this just gave us a Red / Amber / Green status.
 We still had to manually work out schemes, consider the impact and cost of different treatments, and often as not make site visits.”